Paid Media for Ecommerce: Which Platforms Work and When to Use Them

 Table of Contents

-→ The Decision Framework: Four Variables That Determine Channel Fit
+The Decision Framework: Four Variables That Determine Platform Fit

-→ Social Discovery Channels: Meta, TikTok, and Pinterest
+Social Discovery Platforms: Meta, TikTok, Pinterest, and YouTube

-→ When to Run Multiple Channels at the Same Time
+When to Run Multiple Platforms at the Same Time

 The Paid Media for Ecommerce Landscape in 2026

-Seven paid media channels compete for ecommerce budgets, and each occupies a distinct position in the buyer journey.
+Six paid media for ecommerce platforms compete for ecommerce budgets, and each occupies a distinct position in the buyer journey.
 Intent level separates them more usefully than audience size, platform reputation, or what your competitors happen to be running.

 💡 Pro Tip: Two questions drive every channel decision: Who is your buyer?
 And what stage are they in?
 A buyer who already knows what they want belongs in search.
 A buyer who does not know your brand yet belongs in social.
 Running the wrong channel for the wrong stage produces poor ROAS, and most brands blame the platform instead of the mismatch.